Unipolar major depression with psychotic features: Epidemiology, clinical features, assessment, and diagnosis

 The lifetime prevalence rate of unipolar major depression with psychotic features varies depending upon the setting.

-General population — Large, nationally representative surveys of the general adult population in European countries estimate that both the point and lifetime prevalence of unipolar major depression with psychotic features is 0.4 percent [3,4].
+General population — Large, nationally representative surveys of the general adult population in European countries estimate that both the point and lifetime prevalence of unipolar major depression with psychotic features is 0.4 to 0.5 percent [3,4].
 The mean age of onset of unipolar major depression among individuals with psychotic depression is 29 years .

 - Johnson J, Horwath E, Weissman MM.
 The validity of major depression with psychotic features based on a community study.
 Arch Gen Psychiatry 1991; 48:1075.